📚

 See Units

-However, there is another important definition of equilibrium, which concerns thermodynamics (the thermodynamic definition).
-The thermodynamic definition defines equilibrium as the point of minimum free energy.
-While the reaction occurs spontaneously, ΔG (note the lack of the naught symbol: the ° next to G) will be less than zero, meaning the reaction will be releasing free energy.
-After it reaches equilibrium concentrations, ΔG will be positive and, thus, requires external sources of energy to occur.
+However, there is another important definition of equilibrium that concerns thermodynamics (the thermodynamic definition).
+This definition defines equilibrium as the point of minimum free energy.
+This is because while the reaction is spontaneously occurring, ΔG (note the lack of a naught (the ° next to G)) will be less than zero, meaning the reaction will be releasing free energy, and after it reaches equilibrium concentrations, ΔG will be positive and thus requires external sources of energy to occur (this can occur and we’ll discuss this in the next section).
+We can see this point visually in the following graphs in which the y-axis is free energy (G) and the x-axis is the extent of reaction from 100% reactants to 100% products:

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-1DulaRm6Ow8Q.png?alt=media&token=e1905d57-ab04-4927-be50-bfb536076e66